cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 CloudQuery transforms every single field to its own rich type system, which contains more than [17 types](https://github.com/cloudquery/plugin-sdk/tree/main/schema) (including things like IP Addresses, MAC Addresses) This ensures all the validation is happening in the transformation phase and then all destination plugins needs to do is just transform it depending on what types each destination is supporting.
 This is a big shift from how Singer or Airbyte works where they mostly use what is available in JSON and [JSON Schema](https://json-schema.org/) as they couple the encoding together with their type system.

-With those two decisions CloudQuery already supports more than [5 destination](https://www.cloudquery.io/docs/plugins/destinations) two months after our initial [V1 release](https://www.cloudquery.io/blog/cloudquery-v1-release)
+With those two decisions CloudQuery already supports more than [5 destinations](https://www.cloudquery.io/docs/plugins/destinations) two months after our initial [V1 release](https://www.cloudquery.io/blog/cloudquery-v1-release)

 ## Performance

-Cloud Infrastructure hyperscale created new challenges for the ELT world, For example some companies have more than 10K accounts GCP and/or AWS accounts with more than 100M resources.
+Cloud Infrastructure hyperscale created new challenges for the ELT world.
+For example, some companies have more than 10,000 accounts GCP and/or AWS accounts with more than 100 million resources.
 How do you fetch those on a daily (or twice a day)?
 To address this we made two architecture decisions:

 ### Concurrency and Scheduling Model